rohanrajpal/rohanrajpal.github.io/_posts/2020-04-25-Selective-network-routing.md

 categories: [WorkFromHome, VPN, Networking, Selective, Routing, Systemd]
 comments: true
 ---
 Everyone is working from home and for me it is remotely working on the servers in my college.
-I can only connect to them via VPN, but that slows down my browing and video conferencing experience.
+I can only connect to them via VPN, but that slows down my browsing and video conferencing.

-I was trying to figure out a way to use VPN specifically for the server and let the other traffic move normally.
+I was trying to figure out a way to use VPN specifically for the server in college and let the other traffic move normally.
 That's when I came accross [this solution][1].
 In this blog I'll explain the solution step by step.

-**At the end of this blog you'll be able to select which website or ip addresses you want to route through the VPN.**
+tl,dr : **At the end of this blog you'll be able to select which website or ip addresses you want to route through the VPN.**

-Requirements:
+**Requirements:**

 - Ubuntu (Should work on other linux distros as well)
+  - If you are using windows, you can try it Windows Subsystem for Linux.
+Do [ensure that you have WSL2][5] before proceeding.
 - [Openfortivpn][6]
   - Ensure that you can connect to a VPN using it.

-If you are using windows, you can try it with Windows Subsystem for Linux.
-Do [ensure that you have WSL2][5] before proceeding.

 ## Steps for selective routing